lionelstefan/juicebox-test/README.md

 ./vendor/bin/sail up
 ```

-This will start the necessary services, including the web server, database, Redis, and Mailpit.
+This will start the necessary services, including the web server, database and Mailpit.

 ### Step 5: Migrate the Database